 In today’s tumultuous business landscape, ‘ghosting’ behavior has spread like a wildfire, and every person (internal or external to an organization) has elicited, witnessed or experienced this behavior.

-Today people are driven by the ‘what’s in it for me’ (WIIFM) syndrome!
-Is there a possibility of creating the ‘wow’ experience with organization’s stakeholders (external and internal)?
-What are the various ways to embark on this constructive path (for e.g. social intelligence awareness, design thinking and creating personas journey, innovative ways to elicit stakeholders’ interest)?
+Today, people are inspired by the ‘What’s in it for me’ (WIIFM) syndrome!
+Is the organization likely to create a ‘wow’ experience with stakeholders (external and internal)?
+What are the different ways to walk this creative path (e.g., social intelligence, awareness, design thinking and creating a personal journey, innovative ways to increase stakeholder interest)?

 Have you witnessed or experienced new ways to minimize ghosting behavior?
 What approaches were institutionalized?
 On the other hand, would you be willing to huddle and brainstorm innovative thinking with the Agile PeopleOps Framework (APF) Coaches to make a difference?
 Please leave a comment or connect with the APF team at firstname.lastname@example.org